 In October, Congress expanded P-EBT to include children under 6 living in a household receiving SNAP food assistance and in a county in which at least one school has operated virtually or in a hybrid model.
 If at least one school in the county was completely virtual, eligible young children in that county will receive the full P-EBT benefit.
 If no school in the county was virtual but at least one school in the county had a hybrid model, eligible young children will receive the prorated benefit.

 P-EBT for eligible children under 6 will be retroactive to October 2020, when the law creating the benefit was passed, and will be received in two payments later in the summer of 2021.
 These benefits will be added to the household’s current SNAP EBT card.

 Senior nutrition programs

 Alabama provides prepared meals for eligible seniors through several programs, some of which have changed their operation during the emergency.
-Any Alabamian who is aged 60 or over, or is married to someone who is, is eligible.
+Any Alabamian aged 60 or over, or married to someone in that age group, is eligible.
 People with disabilities who live with an eligible participant or in a living community where the senior nutrition program operates are also eligible.

-- To enroll by phone or find out more about senior nutrition programs, contact your regional Area Agency on Aging.
+To find out more about senior nutrition programs and Senior Centers near you, contact your regional Area Agency on Aging.
 (See the list and contact info below.)
 Office closures and other challenges may require you to leave a message.